 Given the potential for economic benefits and transforming industries such as transportation, manufacturing, and energy, the deployment of 5G is critical for growth and competitiveness.
 In an attempt to address all potential 5Grelated issues, various research centers and companies around the world have outlined challenges that must be addressed to ensure the timely and successful deployment of 5G systems.
-These challenges include network densification, spectrum harmonization and coexistence, security and architectural definition and integration of new, standardization bodies have identified specific requirements that are essential when deploying new 5G services.
+These challenges include network densification, spectrum harmonization and coexistence, security, and architectural definition and integration of new mobile network features.
+In addition to these challenges, standardization bodies have identified specific requirements that are essential when deploying new 5G services.
 Other challenges arise from the integration and efficient use of new 5G capabilities and wireless terahertz communication technologies in existing non-terahertz radio access networks, whose essential features must be maintained and reused to ensure the continuity of existing services.